Brownhills - Built on coal.

 Brownhills was only officially recognised when it became a "local government district" on 29th.
 September 1877.

-The Town sign at the corner of the High Street and Silver Street was unveiled on Wednesday 13/12/2000.
 The galvanised steel fabrication was created by John McKenna of "a4a" - Art for Architecture.
 The public artist's design was arrived at after research with local people, Walsall Community Arts Team and the Environmental Inprovement Group.
-Some of the less obvious symbols in the design are the hills of Cannock Chase and the trees for the long gone forrests of Walsall Wood.

-Brownhills flats have reached the end of the line - 2004!
+A block of Brownhills flats have reached the end of the line - 2004!

 The crest of Walsall Metropolitan Borough Council - which has covered the Brownhills area from 1974.